OnePlus Nord: Battery

 The OnePlus Nord uses a non-removable 4115 mAh Li-Po battery.
 It has Warp Charge 30T support, which charges the phone from empty to 70% in half an hour.
 It has no wireless charging.
 Charging from empty to 50% takes 25 minutes, and charging from empty to 100% takes around an hour.
 For heavy use, the phone lasted a day, and under normal conditions could last two days.
 The screen-time ranges from around 5–10 hours (6 hours for heavy use).

 Connectivity

 The OnePlus Nord has 5G connectivity, just like the OnePlus 8 and OnePlus 8 Pro, with five 5G bands.
 Despite early reports saying it might support millimeter-wave 5G, it only supports sub-6 GHz 5G and does not support millimeter-wave 5G, which has faster speeds.
-Therefore, it won't work with carrier's that use the millimeter-wave 5G bands used by the Verizon Wireless in the US or Rogers in Canada as well as other 5G bands used by other carriers in North America (such as Band 71).
+Therefore, it won't work with carriers that use the millimeter-wave 5G bands used by the Verizon Wireless in the US or Rogers in Canada as well as other 5G bands used by other carriers in North America (such as Band 71).
 It also supports dual band Wi-Fi 802.11 a/b/g/n/ac standards and NFC.